FRSC recovers, returns N3.2m to accident victim in Kogi

-“The Federal Road Safety Corps (FRSC), Kogi Sector Command has recovered the sum of N3.
-2 million from the family of an accident victim in the state.”

-The Federal Road Safety Corps (FRSC), Kogi Sector Command has recovered the sum of N3.
-2 million from the family of an accident victim in the state.
+The Federal Road Safety Corps (FRSC), Kogi Sector Command said it recovered and returned the sum of N3.2 million to the family of an accident victim in the state.

-The money belonged to one Mrs Beatrice Ehimare who was involved in a road traffic crash on Jan.
+The money, according to the command, belonged to one Mrs Beatrice Ehimare who was involved in a road traffic crash on Jan.
 23, along the Lokoja-Abuja road.

 The recovered cash was presented to the victim’s son, Mr David Ehimare by Unit Commander RS8.38 Gegu.